 In order to ensure that updates are done correctly, we may temporarily stop updating items automatically if we detect an error.
 You can view these errors in the Diagnostics page under Products in your account.
 Once all of the errors are fixed, we’ll start updating items automatically.

 Note: We often see price mismatches due to sales prices.
-When a product is available at a discounted price this needs to be reflected in the schema.org microdata and in your product data on Google Shopping.
+When a product is available at a discounted price this needs to be reflected in the structured data and in your product data.
 Another common source of mismatches are price ranges and variants.
 If there are multiple variants shown on the landing page, you can use the

-In order to ensure that updates are done correctly, we compare the user-visible information on your product landing pages to your schema.org microdata for a sample of offers.
+In order to ensure that updates are done correctly, we compare the user-visible information on your product landing pages to the data that we find using either structured data markup or using advanced extractors for a sample of offers.
 If we find a mismatch, we stop updating items automatically

 The error below will significantly reduce the scale at which we’ll be able to update items automatically:Limited crawling capacity provided